Static Sites with Hugo, Tachyons, and Netlify

 This year it was so easy it felt like cheating, so let me tell you how Hugo, Tachyons, and Netlify should be part of your static site toolkit for 2018.

-Speed aside, it’s a versatile and pretty straightforward framework for building a static site.
-The main difficulty I had with getting started was that they don’t supply a basic starter template with the initial site generation.
-This makes it a bit tougher to figure out “how does that part work”, but they’re working on addressing this.
+The main challenge I had with getting started was that they don’t supply a basic starter template with the initial site generation.
+This made it a bit tougher to figure out some of the functionality, but they’re working on addressing this.

-Additionally, asset pipelines are not part of the package.
-To address this, and to avoid hours of configuring Gulp, Babel, and Webpack, I used this very handy boilerplate built by Netlify, which sorted most of the issues I had.
+Additionally, asset pipelines are not part of the package yet.
+To address this, and to avoid hours of configuring Gulp, Babel, or Webpack, I used this very handy boilerplate built by Netlify, which sorted most of the issues I had.

-If you want to build something seriously fast though, Tachyons is where it’s at.
-Compose a few classes that represent simple CSS functions and suddenly you’ve got a whole lot more than you thought you would, and you didn’t have to write a line of CSS to get there.
+The general approach is to compose a few classes representing simple CSS functions and suddenly you’ll have a whole lot more than you thought you would, and you didn’t have to write a line of CSS to get there.